SilverAndro/Aegis/README.md

 # Aegis
-Aegis is a DSL/Wrapper around brigadier for kotlin with fabric, designed to reduce clutter
+Aegis is a DSL/Wrapper around brigadier for kotlin with fabric, designed to reduce clutter as well as providing utility types

 ---
 Standard kotlin brigadier (with static imports):